 Executive presence… you’ve either got it or you don’t, right? ...we beg to differ.

-Whether you are a data guru or a budding manager, anyone can “own the room”, navigate difficult questions, and come across authentically during a presentation…with the right tools.
+Whether you are a data guru or a budding manager, anyone can “own the room”, navigate difficult questions, and come across authentically during a presentation… with the right tools.
 And it doesn’t involve wearing power suits or adopting a certain swagger.
 This is about something entirely different – the power of storytelling.

-The magic happens when you apply a story framework to anything you present.
+The magic happens when you apply a business storytelling framework to anything you present.
 A story framework helps you choreograph your facts, data, insights, and recommendations in a way that prevents the worst presentation plagues – derailment, confusion, or even boredom.
 Why so?
 Because story arcs are so familiar to us, they offer both the presenter and the audience a constant guideline of where the narrative is going and where it’s been.
 The result is that presenters are in the driver’s seat throughout their presentation, which in turn, does wonders for their confidence.

 Prepared + Relaxed = Authoritative